A Very Warm Welcome to All Our Former Students.

 - Follow Aylesbury High School on Linkedin

-Since the online AHlumnae was founded in 2008 it has proved exceptionally popular with old girls.
-They have sent in pictures of their time here at the school over the past 50 years.
-Have a look at the photo collection at the bottom of the page.
+Since the online AHS Alumnae was founded in 2008, it has proved very popular with our AHS ‘Old Girls’ who have sent in pictures of their time here at the school over the past 50 years.
+Some of these can be seen in our Alumnae Gallery at the bottom of this page.

 2009/2010 was the 50th Anniversary of Aylesbury High School and we celebrated in a variety of ways: